x509-hbs/draft-gazdag-x509-hash-sigs/draft-gazdag-x509-hash-sigs.md

     HSS-LMS-HashSig-Signature ::= OCTET STRING

-See [NIST-SP-800-208] for more information on the contents and format of an HSS signature.
+See [NIST-SP-800-208] and [RFC8554] for more information on the contents and format of an HSS signature.

 ## XMSS Signature Algorithm